openstack-archive/senlin/doc/source/user/policy_types/load_balancing.rst

 ~~~~~~~~~~

 When creating a new load-balancing policy object, Senlin checks if the subnet
-provided are actually known to the Neutron network service.
-Or else, the
+and/or network provided are actually known to the Neutron network service.
+If
-policy creation will fail.
+they are not, the policy creation will fail.

 Updates to the Cluster and Nodes